olatundesowobi/techtest/README.md

 Implemented a Listener Class based on the symfony/eventdispatcher.

 Implemented PHP Unit Tests to identify valid events and to ignore invalid events.
-In order to test the class used anonymous mock objects were used to represent the events and the store.
+In order to test the class used anonymous mock objects to represent the events and the store.